SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 *	**`SampleMethod`**
 *	**`DirtyHack`**

-If we can't come up with a good name, it's probably because our method does more than one job or it doesn't have a clear task.
+If we can't come up with a good name, it's probably because our method does more than one job or it doesn't have a clear problem.
 We must think of a way to divide the method into several separate methods.

 ### Naming parameters of methods